PHILADELPHIA, WAYNE ART CENTER, Emergence: Craft + Technology

 WAYNE ART CENTER, WAYNE ART CENTER: Emergence: Craft + Technology, Curated by Ron Labaco, December 4, 2015 – January 30, 2106

 Emergence: Craft + Technology feature work that exemplifies the ever-increasing intertwining of advanced digital processes with traditional hand-made craft.
 This innovative exhibition features work that exemplifies the ever-increasing intertwining of advanced digital processes with traditional hand-made craft.
 Whether through the use of computer design programs, CNC and automated tools, or 3D printing, we are celebrating the use of new technologies in the production of state-of-the-art craft.
 Antonio Pio Saracino was invited to exhibit some of his recent design work digitally generated.
-He presented the Jewel Music Collection and the Hexa Lounge.
+He presented the Hexa Lounge.

 The Hexa lounge, chair, and bench table collection is an angular and sculptural seat based on hexagonal geometry and offers unexpected comfort.
 The hexagon made with six petals opening from an empty core that is the base of the back of the chair.
 Each petal is made with leather or fabric cushions, both in the back and front of the chair.